wellrestedphp/wellrested/docs/source/handlers-and-middleware.rst

 .. code-block:: php

-    $router->register("GET,PUT,DELETE", "/widgets/{id}", App\WidgetHandler::class);
+    $router->register('GET,PUT,DELETE', '/widgets/{id}', App\WidgetHandler::class);
     // ... or ...
-    $router->register("GET,PUT,DELETE", "/widgets/{id}", 'App\\WidgetHandler');
+    $router->register('GET,PUT,DELETE', '/widgets/{id}', 'App\\WidgetHandler');

 The class is not loaded, and no instances are created, until the route is matched and dispatched.
-However, the drawback to this approach is the there is no way to pass any arguments to the contructor.
+However, the drawback to this approach is the there is no way to pass any arguments to the constructor.

 Array
 -----